Repatriation to Israel through a DNA test

 an Israeli citizenship specialist

-The Process of Taking a DNA Test in Israel
+The process of taking a DNA test in Israel

 If testing is deemed essential for your case, then the process is rather straightforward.
 To proceed with DNA testing, one must obtain authorization from the court or other relevant authorities (usually done within the country, although there are specific consular procedures for validating relations abroad), conduct the test at approved facilities or clinics, and await the results.
 Overall, the entire process, from initiating legal proceedings to receiving the test outcomes, typically spans around 3 months.
 Despite the fact that the procedure looks fast, everything leading up to it is quite convoluted, complicated, and we strongly recommend getting legal help from the experts.
 It would be quite difficult to do all of it on your own.